AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 # Notes on Quantum Computing (Draft)

 ## Abstract
-A brief survey of the foundations of quantum computing is provided.
-Several applications are considered: 1.
+Here a brief survey of the foundations of quantum computing is provided.
+Several domains of application are also considered: 1.
 Quantitative finance, 2.
 Machine learning, and 3.
-Quantum physics (many-body problems and quantum fields).
+Quantum physics (many-body / quantum fields).

 ### 1: Foundations